Skip to content

 )

-from_sylloge(dataset, clean=False) classmethod
+from_sylloge(dataset, clean=False, partition_size=None) classmethod

 Create a klinker dataset from sylloge dataset.

-bool: Clean attribute information.
+dataset: EADataset: Sylloge dataset. clean: bool: Clean attribute information.

 klinker dataset